PKU-SEC-Lab/Awesome-PPML-Papers/README.md

-# Privacy-Preserving Machine Learning (PPML) Survey
+# Cross-Level Privacy-Preserving Machine Learning (PPML) Acceleration: From Protocol, Model, and System Perspectives

-This repo contains the papers mentioned in paper XXX.
+This repo contains the relevant papers mentioned in the [Survey]().

 ## Protocol-Level Optimization